-First built in 1974, this camera only had a short and sweet production life, ending in 1980.
-It has less manual features than it’s bigger brother the Rollei 35, but more than makes up for this by being faster to whip out and catch that unmissable moment, and by having the looks of an American apparel model.
+First built in 1974, this camera only had a short and sweet production run that ended in 1980.
+It had fewer manual features than its bigger brother the Rollei 35, but more than makes up for this by being faster to whip out and catch that decisive moment.
+Not to mention it had the looks of an American Apparel model.
 It may have been made a bit on the cheap side, with the body being made in Singapore, but the total selling point of this beast is the lens.
-Rollei didn't mess around with this and built it to perfection in their, I imagine, super shiny and lovely factory in Germany.
+Rollei didn't mess around with this and built it to perfection in their (I can only imagine) super shiny and lovely factory in Germany.

 The result of this is that color and light just pour through the lens and drape themselves all over your shots.
 I got mine when I was looking for a decent small rangefinder that would double as a point-and-shoot.
 Yes, everyone harps on about the Rollei 35, another ace camera admittedly because it gives the owner more manual options.
 But what if those settings aren't too important to you?
 What if you just wanted to pull the camera out, shoot, and know that you should get, at the least, a beautifully colored image?
 You get the XF35, that's what.